ashotmuradian/linux-for-dotnet/README.md

-This step is optional, but if you know in advance that your ISP throttles your internet traffic, or certain types of traffic, or it unable to take efficient routes, or CDN location mismatch is huge, then install VPN client before anything else, otherwise distro update and the rest of the commands
+This step is optional, but if you know in advance that your ISP throttles your internet traffic, or certain types of traffic, or unable to take efficient routes, or CDN location mismatch is huge, then install VPN client before anything else, otherwise distro update and the rest of the commands